BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise_1.md

 The shells can anchor anywhere on the <mark style="color:red;">**red**</mark> surfaces in the Rhino exercise file.
 This includes some of the walls of the cinema halls, as well as the entirety of the ticket and snack booth.

-Each of these characteristics should be present in at least on of the shells :
+Each of these characteristics should be present in at least one of the shells :
 - [ ] Hole
 - [ ] Dropdown
 - [ ] Crease